arsrtech/accumulate-java-sdk/INSTALLATION.md

     </dependency>
     </dependencies>
 ```
-- Since we are using the snapshot version.
-The repository requires the Authentication.
-For that create a file named **settings.xml** inside **.m2** directory.
-- Then copy the contents of the [File](https://github.com/arsrtech/accumulate-java-sdk/blob/master/settings.xml) .
-And paste here `~/.m2/settings.xml`

 - Now the SDK is available in the new/existing project.
 - Check the below screenshot for reference